Liquor license: California

-Each license require a different application process.
+Each license requires a different application process.

 California ABC has departmental investigators with police authority, who are responsible for investigating and making arrests for violations.

 New York

 The New York State Liquor Authority (SLA) and the Division of Alcoholic Beverage Control (ABC) are responsible for regulating and controlling the manufacture and distribution of alcoholic beverages within New York State.
 Established in 1934 under New York State law, these agencies are currently responsible for controlling all liquor-related activities.
 The main responsibilities of the Division of Alcoholic Beverage Control include reviewing and investigating applicants to determine eligibility, issuing and limiting the number and type of licenses, and regulating trade of alcoholic beverages at wholesale and retail.

 According to the SLA and the ABC, an applicant must satisfy the following requirements for liquor license eligibility: